-HOSPITALITY AND TOURISM Business & Information Technology Division - Associate of Applied Science Degree in Hospitality and Tourism (concentrations in Food and Beverage Management, Gaming Operations and Casino Management, and Hospitality Operations and Hotel Management) - Certificate in Hospitality and Tourism (concentrations in Food and Beverage Management, Gaming Operations and Casino Management, and Hospitality Operations and Hotel Management) - Skill Sets in Club Management, Food and Beverage, Human Resources, Marketing and Sales and Rooms Division Program Description The Hospitality and Tourism program combines general business knowledge with practical hospitality and tourism skills necessary for a variety of employment opportunities.
+Graduation Policy Health, Wellness & Public Safety Division students must graduate under the current catalog. - Pre- and corequisites are listed in course descriptions and are subject to change with each new catalog.
+It is the student's responsibility to meet the pre- and/or corequisites in effect for the term in which a course is taken, regardless of the catalog under which the student entered or will graduate.
+Students may be stopped from enrolling or may be disenrolled if pre- or corequisites are not met. - Students who have successfully completed courses that no longer exist from previous catalogs will be accommodated.
+Contact the division at (505) 224-4111 for more information.
+CONTACT INFORMATION Information is available from June Vermillion, program director, at (505) 224-5069, junev@cnm.edu, or from Academic Advisement and Career Development at (505) 224-5056 (South Valley) or (505) 224-4321.
+HOSPITALITY AND TOURISM Business & Information Technology Division - Associate of Applied Science Degree in Hospitality and Tourism (concentrations in Food and Beverage Management, Gaming Operations and Casino Management and Hospitality Operations and Hotel Management) - Certificate in Hospitality and Tourism (concentrations in Food and Beverage Management, Gaming Operations and Casino Management and Hospitality Operations and Hotel Management) - Skill Sets in Club Management, Food and Beverage, Human Resources, Marketing and Sales and Rooms Division Program Description The Hospitality and Tourism program combines general business knowledge with practical hospitality and tourism skills necessary for a variety of employment opportunities.
 The goal is to prepare each student for the continually changing hospitality and tourism industry.
 The graduates of this program will be prepared to work effectively within businesses whose primary operations center around hospitality and tourism.
 The graduates are in a position to provide employers with specialized knowledge and skills related to hospitality and tourism and to engage immediately in the day-to-day activities of a hospitality and tourism business.
 The program provides a foundation in supervision, human resources, marketing, food and beverage, basic accounting, basic computer skills and general tourism knowledge.
 Cooperative education or internship is required with the supervision of the instructor.
 Students may sit for course examinations prepared by the Educational Institute of the American Hotel and Lodging Association (EI).
-Upon successful completion, students will be awarded a Course Completion Certification from EI.
-Note: The associate of applied science degree transfers at least 30 technical credits and applicable liberal arts credits to the University of New Mexico College of Education toward the Technology and Training (2+2) program.
+Upon successful completion of the exams, students will be awarded a Course Completion Certification from EI.
+Note: The associate of applied science degree transfers at least 30 technical credits and applicable arts and sciences credits to the University of New Mexico College of Education toward the Technology and Training (2+2) program.
 Contact (505) 224-3811 for more information.
 Courses also transfer to New Mexico State University for credit toward a bachelor of science degree in Hotel, Restaurant and Tourism Management.
 Career and Advancement Opportunities Jobs are available in restaurants, hotels, resorts, casinos and other areas.
 Types of positions range from entry-level to supervisory and managerial positions, including hotel operations, food and beverage operations and casino operations.

 Special Requirements Students are required to purchase new textbooks for program courses with EI exams.
 The Hospitality and Tourism program requires several courses needed for an EI Certificate of Specialization.
 These curriculum options are developed by industry leaders and link students with the global hospitality industry.
 This is an additional credentialing process.
-For those students interested in receiving the EI certificates, see the program chair.
-Contact Information Program information is available from the Business & Information Technology Division at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+For those students interested in receiving the EI certificates, see the Culinary Arts/Hospitality and Tourism director.
+CONTACT INFORMATION Program information is available from the Business & Information Technology Division at (505) 224-3811, or from Academic Advisement and Career Development at (505) 224-4321.
+HOSPITALITY AND TOURISM Degree and Certificate